LLNL/axom/src/axom/mir/doxygen_mainpage.md

 for any of the data arrays that represent objects.
 Views were developed to simplify some of these challenges by providing common templated interfaces that let different types of objects be accessed in a uniform way.
 Templating helps to deal with the data types.
-The views also provide dispatch functions that can wrap a Conduit node in a suitable view type and then dispatch that view to a generic user-provided lambda, enabling algorithms to be instantiated for multiple data types with a compact amount of code.
+The views also provide functions that can wrap a Conduit node in a suitable view type and then dispatch that view to a generic user-provided lambda, enabling algorithms to be instantiated for multiple data types with a compact amount of code.